CDPHE/nanopore-preprocessing-assembly/README.md

 1. entity:sample_id (column of sample names/ids).
 If there is more than one data table in the Terra Workspave, add a number after the word sample (e.g. entity:sample2_id).
 2. barcode (the ONT barocde for the sample, e.g. barcode01)
 3. fastq_dir (the path to the google bucket directory containing the basecalled fastq files)
+4. out_dir (google bucket path where you would like the output files transferred)

 Also needed as input: covid_genome, save the path to the google bucket directory containing the SARS-CoV-2 reference genome as Workspace data and include in Terra input field for the workflow.